Solo: A Star Wars Story: Filming

 It was reported that Ron Howard, who had previously collaborated with Lucas as an actor in American Graffiti (1973) and the director of Willow (1988), was a frontrunner to step in as director.
 Howard had turned down an offer to direct Star Wars: Episode I – The Phantom Menace.
 Joe Johnston and Kasdan were also considered, though in regards to Kasdan, Directors Guild of America rules state that a replacement for a director may not be someone already involved in the production.
 Two days later, it was announced that Howard would take over directing for the remaining three and a half weeks of scheduled principal photography as well as the scheduled five weeks of reshoots.
+Lucas advised Howard for directing the film, "Just don't forget it.
+It's for 12-year olds".
 Howard wrote, "I'm beyond grateful to add my voice to the Star Wars universe...
 I hope to honor the great work already done and help deliver on the promise of a Han Solo film."
 Howard was expected to arrive in London on June 26 to complete filming.
 During the reshoots, actor Michael K. Williams was unable to return to the production, due to a schedule conflict with filming The Red Sea Diving Resort, resulting in his part being redeveloped and recast with Paul Bettany.
 Williams stated the reshoots for his character were "to match the new direction which the producers wanted Ron to carry the film in," and that he would not have been available again until November 2017; the production did not want to wait for his availability to make a release in May 2018.
 Bettany, who previously worked with Howard on A Beautiful Mind and The Da Vinci Code, had heard of the director's involvement with the film and texted him to inquire into joining the film.
 "Two weeks later I was flying to London to be in Star Wars," Bettany detailed in a May 2018 interview with The Los Angeles Times.

 Lucas, Howard's friend, mentor and collaborator, made a surprise visit to the set to encourage Howard on his first day shooting.
 Intended as a short meeting, Lucas spent the whole day with the crew.
 While Lucas had not meant to interfere, at some point he forgot and asked, "Why doesn't Han just do this?"; Howard included his suggestion.
 On October 17, 2017, Howard announced that principal photography had been completed, and revealed the title of the film.